-4 Preparing for disaster recovery
+4. Preparing for disaster recovery

-4.1 How to best prepare for a disaster
+4.1.
+How to prepare for disaster as best as you can

 Let us remind you of Murphy's Law: "Whatever can go wrong will go wrong" (and at the worst possible time, in the worst possible way).
 And some people say that Murphy was an incurable optimist.
 So be warned - your computer may crash and will eventually crash (and maybe just at the worst possible moment).
 We may interpret Murphy's Law the other way around - it is vitally important to consider all the possible things that can go wrong and act so as to prevent them.
 The best way to counteract a possible disaster is by taking the necessary precautionary measures: